Dear ENT members:

-Nominations are being accepted for the 2019 Foundational Paper Award.
+Nominations are being accepted for the 2021 ENT Foundational Paper Award.
 This award is given annually for a paper that has had a lasting and positive influence on the field of entrepreneurship.
 Please consider nominating one or more papers for the award.

 Award process & background

 The Research Committee of the Entrepreneurship Division will review all nominations and determine awards in accordance with the above criteria.
-Winners will be announced when the award is presented in August at the annual meeting of the Academy of Management in Boston.
+Winners will be announced when the award is presented in August at the annual meeting of the Academy of Management.

 How to nominate a paper:

-Send an email to Trent Williams of the Awards Committee at email@example.com.
-The due date for all submissions is Monday, April 1, 2019.
+Send an email to Ludvig Levasseur of the Awards Committee at email@example.com.
+The due date for all submissions is Thursday, April 1, 2021.
 For full consideration, the email should include the following information:

 Entrepreneurship Division of the Academy of Management